RedditRecs

 Reddit Icon

-WholesomeFW • 24 days ago
+WholesomeFW • about 2 months ago

 Ive had the arctis 7 since they first came out.
 Never had a problem and I game 5-8 hours at a time.
 Tried fiio ft1 and sennheiser 560s.
 While they sounded better, I dont like having wires.
 I move to grab snacks and drinks and check on my wife if she needs something and being able to move with the headset is super convenient.
 Actually upgraded to nova elites and its beyond comparison to the 7.
 Swappable batteries is a thing I never knew I needed.
 The range covers my whole house from the base so its my daily driver while I do chores or clean.